Gigaspaces/xap-docs/site/content/xap121/configuring-processing-unit-elements.markdown

 This file is a {{%exurl "Spring framework" "http://www.springframework.org"%}} XML configuration file.
 It leverages the Spring framework {{%exurl "IoC container" "http://static.springframework.org/spring/docs/2.5.x/reference/beans.html"%}} and extends it by using the Spring {{%exurl "custom namespace mechanism" "http://static.springframework.org/spring/docs/2.5.x/reference/extensible-xml.html"%}}.

 {{% refer %}}
 It is recommended (although not mandatory) that you familiarize yourself with the Spring XML configuration basics.
-A good place to start is {{%"here" "http://static.springframework.org/spring/docs/2.5.x/reference/beans.html"%}}
+A good place to start is {{%exurl "here" "http://static.springframework.org/spring/docs/2.5.x/reference/beans.html"%}}
 {{% /refer %}}

 # pu.xml Contents